witheredstumps/witheredstumps.github.io/README.md

-A math blog active at witheredstumps.github.io.
+Repository for a math blog, active at witheredstumps.github.io.